Chemeketa offers you a wide range of math courses for beginners and advanced students, and many credits will transfer to

 A graphing calculator is required for all classes above MTH060.
 We recommend either the Texas Instruments TI-83 or TI-84.
 Both models are sold at most major retailers and can also be rented through the Math Learning Center in Building 3 Room 277.
 Many students purchase a TI-89 for the Calculus sequence, though the TI-83 or TI-84 can also be used for Calculus.

-What is the difference between the Math Learning Center and the Tutoring and Study Skills Center?
+What is the difference between the Math Learning Center & the Tutoring & Study Skills Center?

 The Math Learning Center (MLC) on Chemeketa’s Salem campus is a multi-use math resource area.
 Centrally located in Building 3, Room 277, it is a convenient place for students to meet and for faculty to hold office hours.

 Flexible seating inside the MLC adapts easily to study groups of any size.
 Computers and laptops are available for online homework.
 Graphing calculators can be rented for $8 per term (plus a $22 security deposit) and textbooks can be borrowed for use while in the MLC.

 The MLC is staffed by faculty and skilled instructional assistants whose primary focus is to help you with individualized study sections of MTH020 through MTH095.
 They also help students from any class with questions about calculators and navigating MyMathLab.

 Depending on demand and/or availability, the MLC staff may also assist you in lecture, hybrid and online courses.
-Students seeking dedicated one-on-one assistance with any math class, especially MTH105 or above, should visit the Tutoring and Study Skills Center, which is just around the corner in Building 2, Room 210-212.
+Students seeking dedicated one-on-one assistance with any math class, especially MTH105 or above, should visit the Tutoring and Study Skills Center around the corner in Building 2, Room 210-212.

 What is MyMathLab?